movementlabsxyz/MIP/MIP/mip-n/README.md

 2. **Genesis Bridge Transfer**: mint the L1 staking or L2 gas token in a fixed supply and transfer the other token from the L1 to the L2 s.t. a successful bridge transfer occurs before the system is operational.

 ### On the Nature of the Tokens
-Fundamentally, the L1 and L2 staking tokens in an AB-FFS Decoupled system are independent, i.e., not constituting a representation of the same token redeemable on different chains.
+Fundamentally, the L1 staking and L2 gas token in an AB-FFS Decoupled system are independent, i.e., not constituting a representation of the same token redeemable on different chains.
 The comprise two closed token systems where assets cannot be lost or gained.

 The usage of AB-FFS Decoupled is then suitable for systems wherein the governing body wishes to prioritize the security of the total supply of the staking tokens.
 To the extent the governing body wishes for the economics of the L1 staking token and L2 gas token to remain correlated, the governing body shall make efforts to peg the value of the L1 LP token to the L1 staking token.

+In the case that AB-FFS Decoupled Grant is implemented, FFS shall require a new token generation event at some point determined by the size of the grant.
+Thus, FFS has a lifespan w.r.t. to the L1 staking token.
+This lifespan is further detailed in [MIP-n](todo).

+In the case that AB-FFS Decoupled Demurrage is implemented, the value of L1 LP Token shall tend to zero over time.
+This may also be remedies by new token generation events.
+This phenomenon is further detailed in [MIP-n](todo).

 ## Reference Implementation
-See the MG document type template at [mg-template](../../md-template.md) and the example MG at [mg-0](../../MG/mg-0/README.md).

 ## Verification